deepankardatta/blandr/cran-comments.md

 using platform: x86_64-apple-darwin15.6.0 (64-bit)
 using session charset: UTF-8

-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+1 NOTE on win-builder: "Possibly mis-spelled words in DESCRIPTION".
+These words are not mis-spelled.

 No errors from revdep

 ## Reverse dependencies